 A combined document of commerciality of the Reti, Maru and Maru South gas fields was approved by the DGPC on May 17, 2012.
 In January 2013, the GoP allocated the gas from the Reti, Maru and Maru South discoveries to the Consortium.
 Development plans for the Reti, Maru and Maru South gas discoveries were submitted to the GoP for approval on February 11, 2013.
 On March 15, 2013, the Working Interest Owners executed a GSA with the Consortium.
 Pursuant to the GSA, the Consortium constructed a 26 Km sale gas pipeline for supply of gas to Engro.
 Further to the execution of the GSA for the supply of untreated gas, the GoP communicated a provisional price of \$6.0 per MMBtu, subject to a quality discount of 10%, in accordance with the Petroleum Policy 2012.
 However, the GoP issued a clarification in March 2013 that the applicability of the Petroleum Policy 2012 price will be subject to execution of a supplemental PCA.
 On September 18, 2013, the operator submitted a draft GPA for the Reti, Maru, and Maru South gas fields with the GoP for approval.
-On December 11, 2013, the GoP advised that Reti, Maru and Maru South Leases are entitled to gas price of \$3.45 per MMBtu under the Petroleum Policy 2009 and requested OGDCL to submit a draft GPA in line with the Petroleum Policy 2009 for conversion of regime.
+On December 11, 2013, the GoP advised that Reti, Maru and Maru South Leases are entitled to a gas price under the Petroleum Policy 2009 for conversion of regime.
 The operator has taken up the pricing matter with the GoP.